phpbb/documentation/development/extensions/tutorial_basics.rst

 Extensions are packaged using a folder structure as follows: ``vendor/extname``.

-Thus, an extension should be located in the phpBB directory as follows: ``phpBB/ext/vendor/extname``
+Thus, an extension should be located in the phpBB directory as follows: ``phpBB/ext/vendor/extname``.

-The vendor name can be the author's username or any other name you choose to group your extensions with.
+The vendor name can be the author's username or any other name you choose to group your extensions by.
 The extension name is the name of the extension.
 In this tutorial we will use ``acme`` as the vendor name and ``demo`` as the extension name.